AakashRaina/Redux-Saga-Usage/README.md

-# Redux-saga-example
+# Redux-Sage-Usage
-#### Example involves fetching data from remote api and storing the data in redux store using redux-saga.
+> Example involves fetching data from remote api and storing the data in redux store using redux-saga.

 Example is shown using 2 approaches and can be found under:
 1. **src/Redux/ApproachOne.js** : using `takeEvery` and `takeLatest` wrapper effect helpers